 Future seasons may be TBD, but a Handmaid’s-related spinoff is confirmed.
 Hulu has secured the rights to Atwood’s 2019 sequel novel, The Testaments.
 Miller admitted to THR that “production difficulties” amid quarantine had impacted the project, but that it was still in the works.
 “I mean, you’re kind of already laying the groundwork for The Testaments [on The Handmaid’s Tale], because now I know a little bit about more in the future than I knew before,” he told the outlet.

-The cast and crew are already speculating about what might happen in season 5.
+The cast and crew previously shared their speculations for what might happen in season 5.

-The next season of Handmaid’s will most likely follow June as she processes the fallout from Fred Waterford’s murder, continues her fight against the Gilead regime, and works to get her daughter Hannah to safety.
-“I don’t think she’s done, and I don’t think she’s fully satiated,” Moss told ELLE.com about June’s decision to kill Fred.
+The next season of Handmaid’s will most likely follow June as she processes the fallout from Fred Waterford’s murder, continues her fight against the Gilead regime, and works to get her daughter Hannah to safety, according to Moss.
+“I don’t think she’s done, and I don’t think she’s fully satiated,” the actress told ELLE.com about June’s decision to kill Fred.
 Moss also told THR after the season 4 finale that June “wants to bring the whole system down, and with that would come saving Hannah, saving Janine, and the proper revenge on Serena.”

 As for what might happen when Serena finds out about Fred’s death, Strahovski told ELLE.com that the scariest part for Serena is the “knowledge that June was the one who ripped him apart.”
 She explained, “That’s the biggest threat.
 And if she goes out into the real world and gets released, especially if she gets to keep her baby, that’s the part that will constantly have her living in fear.”